Fair housing education for real estate professionals and consumers

 Federal, state and local laws protect renters and homebuyers from housing discrimination.
 Education helps ensure individuals and families know when their rights are being violated.
 Education also helps landlords and other real estate professionals understand their obligations under applicable fair housing laws.
 Many local agencies help increase awareness by providing education, in various forms, about fair housing law or supporting local non-profits who do this work.

 Educating the general public about fair housing is intended to help renters and homebuyers or homeowners understand their rights under federal, state and local laws and equip them with the necessary tools to file a complaint if they face housing discrimination.
 These campaigns can be wide-ranging public service announcements, such as advertisements in print, radio, TV, or online.
 Education campaigns can also be targeted to specific groups, including groups that receive special protection under the law.
-For example, a Spanish-language campaign might be designed to reach out to Hispanic immigrants, who are protected on the basis of national origin, or materials may be distributed at medical offices or rehabilitation centers in partnership with a local organization that supports rights for persons with disabilities.
+For example, a Spanish-language campaign might be designed to reach out to Latinx immigrants, who are protected on the basis of national origin, or materials may be distributed at medical offices or rehabilitation centers in partnership with a local organization that supports rights for persons with disabilities.
 Some municipalities and non-profit organizations have developed fair housing education materials or curriculum for youth, which may be taught in local schools.

 Education for the real estate community is intended to help landlords, realtors, lenders and others involved in housing transactions understand their responsibilities and learn how to avoid discriminatory actions.
 Some landlords, particularly those who are new landlords or who have few properties, may not realize what kind of behaviors constitute housing discrimination.
 These education efforts may include online or in person classes or other materials that explain fair housing laws.
 The workshops and materials may be offered and developed by local government offices or by local or national fair housing organizations.